KIMB-technologies/KIMB-Forms-Project/CONTRIBUTING.md

 ## Remember
 - lightweight
-    - no don't add a library if you can write your own (not huge) function
+    - don't add a library if you can write your own (not huge) function
     - uses PHP 7, if a function does not exist in older versions, us it nevertheless
         - and add a userland/ fallback implementation in `/core/external/`
 - poll submissions have to be possible without javascript